Tariq-845/belgian-bakes/README.md

 ### Contact page
 ![contact](/assets/images/belgian%20bakes%20contact.png)

+## Technologies Used
+- __Languages__
+    - HTML5
+    - CSS3
+- __Libraries & Programs Used__
+    - [Github](https://github.com/) - Used for creating the repository and main hub for our project.
+    - [Gitpod](https://www.gitpod.io/) - Cloud based development environment used to write code and general collaboration for the project.
+    - [Trello](https://trello.com/) - Used as our team's Kanban board to monitor the progress of project development.
+    - MS Paint - Used for wireframing during our design process.

 ## User Stories
 - As a new user, I want to see what services you provide, so I can choose which service I need
 - As a new user, I want to be able to easily contact you, so I can reach out for further enquiries